Logging#

 Log processing tools#

-There are a number of log processing tools available within the Kubernetes ecosystem.
-This page will shows how to extract Ray logs using Fluent Bit.
-Other popular tools include Fluentd, Filebeat, and Promtail.
+There are a number of open source log processing tools available within the Kubernetes ecosystem.
+This page shows how to extract Ray logs using Fluent Bit.
+Other popular tools include Vector, Fluentd, Filebeat, and Promtail.

 Log collection strategies#

-We mention two strategies for collecting logs written to a pod’s filesystem, sidecar containers and daemonsets.
-You can read more about these logging patterns in the Kubernetes documentation.
+To write collected logs to a pod’s filesystem ,use one of two logging strategies: sidecar containers or daemonsets.
+Read more about these logging patterns in the Kubernetes documentation.

 Sidecar containers#